You are here

 Invitation to comment

-The TGA is seeking comments from interested parties on the proposed enhancements to the safety monitoring of medicines in Australia.
+The TGA sought comments from interested parties on the proposed enhancements to the safety monitoring of medicines in Australia.

 - Consultation: Strengthening monitoring of medicines in Australia - Enhanced medicines vigilance (pdf,255kb)

-- Consultation: Strengthening monitoring of medicines in Australia - Enhanced medicines vigilance (Microsoft Word,192kb)
+- Consultation: Strengthening monitoring of medicines in Australia - Enhanced medicines vigilance (docxc,192kb)

 Documents released for consultation on Monday, 20 March 2017.

-Interested parties should respond by close of business Monday, 1 May 2017.
+Interested parties responded by close of business Monday, 1 May 2017.

 Feedback will be released following consideration of submissions. (see 'What will happen').